dytlzl/dynamite-compiler/README.md

 # dynamite-compiler

-Compiler for a language with syntax similar to the C language, written in Rust
+A compiler for a language with syntax similar to the C language, written in Rust

 > [!IMPORTANT]
 > This project is development phase and is not ready for use.